-- Pediatric Heart Mission at Mombasa Hospital, Mombasa, Kenya in February 2013
+- Pediatric Heart Mission at Mombasa Hospital, Mombasa in February 2013

-- Eye and Dentistry Mission at New Hope – AINA Children’s Home, Meru, Lewa and Mt.
-Kenya in October 2014
+- Eye and Dental Mission at New Hope – AINA Children’s Home and Lewa in October 2014

-- Eye Mission at Isiolo and Garbatulla, Kenya in August 2016
+- Eye Mission in Isiolo and Garbatulla in August 2016

 - Pediatric Heart Mission at M.P.
-Shah Hospital, Nairobi, Kenya in January 2017
+Shah Hospital, Nairobi in January 2017

-- Eye and Dentistry Mission at Kinangoni, Kwale district, Kenya in July 2017
+- Eye and Dental Mission in Kinangoni, Kwale district in July 2017

 - Pediatric Heart Mission at M.P.
-Shah Hospital, Nairobi, Kenya in January 2018
+Shah Hospital, Nairobi in January 2018

-- Eye & Dentistry Mission at Lokichar, Turkana, Kenya in April 2018
+- Eye & Dental Mission in Lokichar, Turkana in April 2018

 WHY IT MATTERS

-In Kenya, poorer individuals in rural locations are disadvantaged greatly by a health care system that favors the wealthy.
+In Kenya, rural communities face great disadvantages when navigating a health care system that favors the wealthy.
 Heart disease and blindness are all too common in Kenya, affecting people regardless of location or income.
-Despite this, treatment is often only accessible to those in prime locations with financial wherewithal.
+Despite this, treatment is often only accessible to those in urban locations with financial means.
 This results in thousands of people going without medical treatment for years on end.
-Location and income continue to be barriers for Kenyans struggling to get the treatment they deserve, but MEAK and March to the Top are working to break down those barriers, one medical mission at a time.
+Location and income continue to be barriers for Kenyans struggling to get the treatment they deserve.
+MEAK and March to the Top are working to break down those barriers, one medical mission at a time.